Creates or updates a summary of an svdraws object.

 transformations thereof.
 Moroever, the posterior quantiles, specified by the

-, are computed.
-If esspara
+argument quantiles, are computed.
+If esspara and/or

-, the corresponding effective sample size
+esslatent are TRUE, the corresponding effective sample size

 (ESS) will also be included.

-does not actually overwrite the object's current
+updatesummary does not actually overwrite the object's current

 summary, but in fact creates a new object with an updated summary.
 Thus,